RichardJeanBaptiste/RichardJeanBaptiste/README.md

 ### Hi, I'm Richard 👋🏿

 I'm a software engineer currently based in The Big :apple:.
-I'm a passionate coder who wants to create technology that helps to elevate people and push technology forward.
+I'm a passionate coder who wants to create technology that helps to elevate and connect people and push technology forward as a whole.
 Some technologies I currently enjoy working with are React/React-Native , Python/Flask, and MongoDB

 <!--
 **RichardJeanBaptiste/RichardJeanBaptiste** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.